klppl/gcal-habit-streak/README.md

 1. Click the "Run" button in Google Apps Script
 2. Grant necessary permissions when prompted
 3. The script will create your first habit tracking event
+4. A "Habit Streak" menu will appear in Google Sheets for easy access

 ## 🎨 Available Themes